ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 spent in lookups on a loaded multi-socket server.

-A more performant alternative to using locks for guaranteeing liveness - but still on that nonetheless does not scale to multiple coherency domains - is atomically updating a reference counter for the object.
+A more performant alternative to using locks for guaranteeing liveness - but still one that nonetheless does not scale to multiple coherency domains - is atomically updating a reference counter for the object.
 Each new thread or object holding a pointer to the object increments the reference.
 When the reference is removed from the object or the thread's reference goes out of scope the reference is decremented.
 When the count goes to zero the referenced object is freed.
-For an object frequently referenced by many threads the coherency traffic invalidating and migrating the cache line between LLCs quickly becomes a bottleneck...
+For an object frequently referenced by many threads the coherency traffic invalidating and migrating the cache line between LLCs quickly becomes a bottleneck.
+There are 2 separate issues to unpack here:
+- Is reference counting necessary here?
+-